Gaṇḍavyūha Level 4 Balustrade at Borobudur

 37. Sudhana and Maitreya

 Here we see Sudhana on the left worshipping the Bodhisattva on the right who is in teaching posture.
 The Bodhisattva lacks the normal identifying stūpa in the crown that would show it was Maitreya, but it seems this is who it is.
-Behind Sudhana his attendant holds up what appears to be an inverted parasol.
+Behind Sudhana his attendant holds up what appears to be a peacock-feather parasol.

 38. Maitreya opens the Tower